Table Of Contents

 Together, these five order types: market, limit, stop, stop-limit, and trailing stop are the backbone of most trading strategies.
 The more exotic instructions have their place, to be sure, but these are the ones you’ll see used day in and day out across FOREX, stocks, and futures markets.

-What are Some Common Mistakes Traders Make?
+What Are Some Common Mistakes Traders Make?

+I've been there before.
 Even experienced traders can trip up when it comes to order placement.
 Mistakes in trading can cost money and strip away your confidence in yourself as a trader.
 The good news is that with practice and planning, you can avoid them.
 But first, you need to know what the most common errors are:

 Forgetting SL or TP